-The Hinson-Hazlewood College Student Loan Program is a state operated, federally insured student loan program.
+The Hinson-Hazlewood College Student Loan Program is a State operated, federally insured student loan program.
 To qualify, students must enroll on at least a half-time basis (6 credit hours in the fall or spring semester), be a Texas resident, and demonstrate financial need.
 Students must apply for all other types of aid before applying for this loan, and they must apply each year to renew the loan.
+New students must have applied for and been denied a Texas Guaranteed Student Loan before applying for this loan.

 Repayment begins nine to twelve months after the student ceases to be enrolled for at least one-half the normal course load.

 Repayment may extend up to 10 years, but a minimum payment of \$30 a month is required.
-The interest rate is 7% a year (adjusted).
+The interest rate is 9% a year (adjusted).